 I set my timer for the shortest time given.
 So if it says “simmer for 8-10 minutes,” once the pasta and water have come back to a boil and I have reduced the temperature to low, I set a timer for 8 minutes.
 Then I start checking the noodles.

-Once the noodles are at the desired tenderness, put a large colander into a clean sink.
+Once the noodles are at the desired tenderness (see below for testing), put a large colander into a clean sink.
 Pour the pasta and water into the colander.

 You’ll be discarding the water by letting it run down the drain.
 But note that some recipes have you retain some of the water.
 To do that, use a measuring cup with a handle to go into the pot, before draining off the water, and scoop out the amount of water that you need.
 Set it aside until your recipe says to use it.